NYRR events truly could not happen without our volunteers! There are many ways to get involved.

 Here are the top five reasons why you should volunteer today:

 1. Earn rewards: When you volunteer, you often get special benefits.
-Volunteers also get +1 credit toward our 9+1 program for guaranteed entry to the ING New York City Marathon (NYRR members only) and a special T-shirt.
+Volunteers also get +1 credit toward our 9+1 program for guaranteed entry to the TCS New York City Marathon (NYRR members only) and a special T-shirt.